anga/extend_at/README.markdown

 <code>rails generate extend_at:install</code>

-This will generate one migration with all necesaries tables.
+This will generate one migration with all necessary tables.

 ## Usage

 You don't need an extra column in your model.

 <code>extend_at :extra</code>

-The column <code>extra</code> must be string or text.

 For example: